 Thus in a very precise manner I have always referred to the logical nature of Type 1 Mathematics - which misleadingly is viewed as synonymous with all Mathematics - as linear i.e. 1-dimensional from a qualitative perspective.
 And as repeatedly stated this effectively in any context reduces qualitative to quantitative type interpretation.

-Now it can be simply demonstrated that when seen from a more comprehensive perspective that Type 1 Mathematics is characterised by fundamental logical confusion.
+Now it can be simply demonstrated that when seen from a more comprehensive perspective that Type 1 Mathematics is characterised by a fundamental logical confusion.

 Let us return to our simple example to demonstrate.